-The UK Coronavirus Cancer Monitoring Project has published its study on what happened to 1,044 cancer patients who came to hospital with COVID-19.
+The UK Coronavirus Cancer Monitoring Project published a study in August 2020 about what happened to 1,044 cancer patients who came into hospital with coronavirus.

 The study found that people with blood cancer were more likely to die from coronavirus than people with other cancers.